 The fourth objection also falls prey to this problem: how can you show that a later benefit – however significant – justifies the harms of existence the child didn’t consent to?
 More troublesome is that the line of reasoning of the fourth objection would seem to justify many heinous acts.
 It implies we can impose harms on existing people if we intend to also benefit them through that harm and they do indeed experience that benefit.
 For example, we may decide to abuse or traumatise someone because we believe they will grow through this pain, but even if they do, this in no way morally justifies the action.
 Antinatalists often make this point in response to counterarguments which say that exposing a child to suffering is unproblematic because meaning and growth comes from suffering, and a child can’t experience or appreciate the benefits of life without being able to suffer.

-Seana Shiffrin, a professor of philosophy at the University of California, Los Angeles, has responded to the first objection, which we can call the hypothetical consent objection to antinatalism.
+Seana Shiffrin, a professor of philosophy at the University of California, Los Angeles, and a proponent of the consent argument, has responded to the first objection, which we can call the hypothetical consent objection to antinatalism.
 She has stated that:

 four factors make the appeal to hypothetical consent problematic: (1) the fact that great harm is not at stake if no action is taken; (2) but if action is taken, the harms suffered may be very severe; (3) the imposed condition cannot be escaped without high costs; and (4) the hypothetical consent procedure is not based on features of the individual who will bear the imposed condition.